 They should have let me look at the ingredients first.

 1. CR Chose Poor Samples

-For example, one of their “natural” screens that does use good mineral active ingredients also has two PARABENS in the ingredients, stuff I don’t touch with a 10-foot pole!
+For example, one of their “natural” screens tested in 2017 that does use good mineral active ingredients also has two PARABENS in the ingredients, stuff I don’t touch with a 10-foot pole!
 If a company making “natural” sunscreen (Fallene Cotz) doesn’t care enough about their customers to avoid parabens, I don’t trust them to do much else right either.

 Consumer Reports also chose the majority of their mineral sunscreens for testing that were SPF 50 and of course they’re not living up to that claim!
 Whenever I see SPF 50, my guard is immediately up.
 Zinc oxide and titanium dioxide based sunscreens rarely hit 50, and if they do, they’re pasty white, or they utilize nano particles which is another story altogether.
 (None of my top recommended sunscreens use nanos!)